lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 L:
 : length of output keying material in octets.
 This corresponds to the L KDF input from {{Section 5 of RFC9629}}, which is identified in the kekLength value from KEMRecipientInfo.
 Implementations MUST confirm that this value is consistent with the key size of the key-encryption algorithm.

 HKDF may be used with different hash functions, including SHA-256 {{FIPS.180-4}}.
-The object identifier id-alg-hkdf-with-sha256 is defined in {{RFC8619}}, and specifies the use of HKDF with SHA-256.
+The object identifier id-alg-hkdf-with-sha256 is defined in [RFC8619], and specifies the use of HKDF with SHA-256.
 The parameter field MUST be absent when this algorithm identifier is used to specify the KDF for ML-KEM in KemRecipientInfo.

+### Use of the KMAC-based Key Derivation Function

+KMAC128-KDF is a KMAC-based KDF specified for use in CMS in {{I-D.ietf-lamps-cms-sha3-hash}}.
+The definition of KMAC is copied here for convenience.
+Here, KMAC# indicates the use of either KMAC128-KDF or KMAC256-KDF, although only KMAC128 is used in this specification.

+KMAC#(K, X, L, S) takes the following parameters:

+> K: the input key-derivation key.
+In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
+This corresponds to the IKM KDF input from Section 5 of [RFC9629].

+> X: the context, corresponding to the info KDF input from Section 5 of [RFC9629].
+This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo.

+> L: the output length, in bits.
+This corresponds to the L KDF input from Section 5 of [RFC9629], which is identified in the kekLength value from KEMRecipientInfo.
+The L KDF input and kekLength values are specified in octets while this L parameter is specified in bits.

+> S: the optional customization label.
+In this document this parameter is unused, that is it is the zero-length string "".

+The object identifier for KMAC128-KDF is id-kmac128, as defined in {{I-D.ietf-lamps-cms-sha3-hash}}.

+Since the customization label to KMAC# is not used, the parameter field MUST be absent when id-kmac128 is used as part of an algorithm identifier specifying the KDF to use for Composite ML-KEM in KemRecipientInfo.

 ### Components for Composite ML-KEM in CMS